cgheydra/AFrame_test/README.md

 ## 05Interaction
 Interact with objects
 * Start animation on mouseEnter
-* Add camera and cursor
+* Add cursor
 * Use JS for interaction

 https://www.youtube.com/watch?v=yM89f0GLzB0&list=PLRtjMdoYXLf4inSULAHyCMqpIUj4cmBTr&index=6

+## 06InteractionHeadset
+Interact with objects by looking
+* Add camera
+* Use timing function

 ## 06Lighting
 Add lights to the scene